Mizune/docker-wordpress-theme-setup/wp-content/themes/modest_wisteria/readme.txt

 = Does this theme support any plugins? =

-eid_wp_theme includes support for WooCommerce and for Infinite Scroll in Jetpack.
+modest_wisteria includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==